Gold Resource: A Tale Of Two Mines (NYSEMKT:GORO)

 This inherently leads to a lower “trading multiple” for Mexican mines relative to Nevada mining operations in the public markets.

-Most analysts, including myself, with the recent rise of the NMU (see my prior initiating coverage article), peg GORO’s total enterprise value (similar to its market value since GORO has very little debt with loans payable totalling ~$1.2MM as of June 30th, 2020) at $7+/share given its NMU performance and operating cash flows (independent of its optionality on new exploration projects) on a sum of parts valuation:
+Most analysts, including myself, with the recent rise of the NMU's production levels (see my prior initiating coverage article), peg GORO’s total enterprise value (similar to its market value since GORO has very little debt with loans payable totaling ~$1.2MM as of June 30th, 2020) at $7+/share given its NMU performance and operating cash flows (independent of its optionality on new exploration projects) on a sum of parts valuation:

 - H.C.
 Wainwright @ $7.50/share as of 10/16/20